 Do we do better with clear limits as adults as well we do better you will be hard-pressed to find a single study of human behavior that will not support clear and consistent limits it’s very simple so we want to do the same thing with kids we want to set up a world where there are clear and consistent limits okay yes, is there a little contradiction between the clear and consistent limits and protecting them like when you give the example of the food not having the chips in the house for the kid when they want to use the chip is really protecting them they’re not making the right decision you’re not giving them an option well it could, it could appear that way but the key thing is that there are certain choices that they’re going to be able to make every single day that what would be the consequence to them eating potato chips for example not a nutritious meal?

 Are there any immediate consequences that are going to happen for most kids immediate consequences?
-There are no immediate consequences so see the problem is in these situations where there are no immediate consequences is that the consequence six months or a year down the road is they put on you know 10 pounds of excess fat the consequence then is something that’s very difficult for that to be a teacher so in the area where we’re talking about setting clear limits we’re really talking about the decisions that you guys need to make not about child decisions that’s a great question the distinction is in the arena where children should be making decisions about whether or not to pay attention to jump over the log for example whether or not I’m going to pull the toy away from my best friend because I want it right now.
+There are no immediate consequences so see the problem is in these situations where there are no immediate consequences is that the consequence six months or a year down the road is they put on you know 10 pounds of excess fat the consequence then is very difficult for that to be a teacher so in the area where we’re talking about setting clear limits we’re really talking about the decisions that you guys need to make not about child decisions that’s a great question the distinction is in the arena where children should be making decisions about whether or not to pay attention to jump over the log for example whether or not I’m going to pull the toy away from my best friend because I want it right now.